paulynamagana/AFDB_scripts/README.md

 ## `AM_data_processing.py`

-This script processes UniProt IDs to extract AlphaMissense (AM) data and PDB URLs from the AlphaFold Database API.
-It then calculates average pathogenicity scores for each residue, modifies PDB files with these scores, and plots heatmaps to visualize the data.
+The script performs the following steps:

+1.  **Fetches Data:** Retrieves AlphaMissense annotation URLs and PDB URLs from the AlphaFold Database API using a provided UniProt ID.
+2.  **Extracts AlphaMissense Data:** Downloads and parses the AlphaMissense data, extracting pathogenicity scores and corresponding residue information.
+3.  **Calculates Average Pathogenicity:** Computes the average pathogenicity score for each residue across all observed variants.
+4.  **Modifies PDB File:** Downloads the PDB file and writes a new PDB file where the B-factor column (columns 61-66) for each ATOM and HETATM record is replaced with the calculated average AlphaMissense pathogenicity score for that residue.
+5.  **Generates Plots:**
+    * Creates a heatmap visualizing the pathogenicity scores for each variant across the protein sequence.
+    * Generates a scatter plot comparing the average pathogenicity scores (stored in the modified PDB) against the pLDDT values extracted from the original PDB file.

 ### Usage

-To use this script, you need to provide a text file containing a list of UniProt IDs.
-You can then run the script using the following command:

-`python AM_data_processing.py <filename>`
+### Running the Script

+1. Create a text file (e.g., `uniprot_ids.txt`) containing one or more UniProt IDs, separated by commas (no spaces).
+For example:
+    ```
+    P0DTD1,Q9Y2H6
+    ```
+2. Ensure your virtual environment is activated.
+3. Run the script, providing the text file as an argument:
+    ```bash
+    python your_script_name.py uniprot_ids.txt
+    ```
-where `<filename>` is the name of the text file containing the UniProt IDs.
+    Replace `your_script_name.py` with the actual name of the Python script.

 ### Output

-The script will save the AM data and modified PDB files to the data_output directory.
-It will also display the UniProt ID and plot the AM heatmap and score plots for each UniProt ID processed.
-Plots will look like this:
+Upon successful execution, the script will create a directory named `data_output` containing:

+* CSV files of the downloaded AlphaMissense data.
+* Modified PDB files named `AM_scores_AF-{UniProtID}-F1-model_v4.pdb`, where the B-factor column contains the average AlphaMissense pathogenicity scores.
+* A heatmap plot (PNG file) visualizing the pathogenicity scores for each variant.
+* A scatter plot (PNG file) comparing the average pathogenicity scores and pLDDT values.

 ![AM heatmap](https://github.com/paulynamagana/AFDB_scripts/blob/main/data_output/AM_heatmap_P04637.png)